NaimKabir/semantic-mediawiki/README.md

 A lot of the installation mess is abstracted away in released Docker images, but unfortunately there's still a lot to do after pulling one.

-If you want to just play around with a pre-configured, SQLite-based *minimal* install, you can pull a [demo image](https://hub.docker.com/repository/docker/naimkabir/semantic-mediawiki/tags?page=1&ordering=last_updated&name=demo).
+If you want to just play around with a pre-configured, SQLite-based *minimal* install and skip these steps, you can pull a [demo image](https://hub.docker.com/repository/docker/naimkabir/semantic-mediawiki/tags?page=1&ordering=last_updated&name=demo).
 It's not recommended that you deploy it anywhere without properly load testing it.

 1. **Pull an image** from the repository. e.g with: `docker pull naimkabir/semantic-mediawiki:3.2.3`